bytebl33d/bytebl33d.github.io/_posts/2023-07-26-buffer-overflow.markdown

 ```

 ## Call stack smashing
 The simplest attack is to overwrite the return address so that it points to attacker-chosen code (shellcode).
 The concrete attack will override at least up to the return address, where you provide the input that makes this address point to your own data (code).
-The challenges of this are:

-Make sure to override the return address to point back into your own buffer.
-Put data in the buffer that, when interpreted in machine code, does what you want it to do.

 ### Stack buffer overflow vs heap buffer overflows
 #### Stack-based buffer overflow